Skip Navigation

 There are several things we still need: four reams of paper, six packs of strapping tape, three box cutters, eight balls of twine and two red markers.

-Use the colon to illustrate or explain an idea.
+• To illustrate or explain an idea

 Michelle knew what she had to do: apologize.

-Use the colon after the salutation in formal correspondence.
+• After the salutation in formal correspondence

 To the Office of Transportation: